FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 The Court’s discretion.

 The Judge will weigh up all the factors.
 They will then consider whether some have more significance than others as appropriate to each individual case.
 The Judge has very wide discretion.
-As such, each case is very different.
+As such, each case and the outcome can be very different.

 Divorce Stories.